 What is design thinking?

 It is an approach centered on people, including their behaviors and needs, which makes it possible to solve a multitude of problems, including environmental ones.
-This approach will be a key element in the new ClimAction project.
+This approach is a key element in ClimAction.

 Here is an outline of the steps in this approach: